talvanes/babel-minimal/README.md

    ```
    The project uses ESLint with Prettier integration for consistent code style and quality.

-## Code Style
+## Code Style & Linting

+This project uses modern ESLint flat configuration (`eslint.config.mjs`) with the following features:
+- Latest ESLint configuration format using ES modules
+- Node.js global environment pre-configured
+- Customized rules:
+  - Warning level for unused variables and undefined references
+  - Recommended JavaScript rules enabled
+- Intelligent file ignores for `node_modules`, `dist`, `coverage`, etc.
+- Seamless integration with Prettier

-This project enforces consistent code style using Prettier with the following key settings:
+Prettier enforces consistent code style with these settings:
 - Semi-colons required
 - Single quotes for strings
 - 4 spaces indentation
 - ES5-style trailing commas

-ESLint is configured to work harmoniously with Prettier, providing both code quality checks and consistent formatting.
+The ESLint configuration uses the new flat config format introduced in ESLint 9.0, providing better performance and more flexible configuration options.
+It integrates perfectly with Prettier through `eslint-config-prettier` and `eslint-plugin-prettier`.

 ## Project Structure